Clinical Guide to Transfusion

 Declining use of PAD

-The reasons for the observed decrease in autologous blood component collection and use include advances in surgical techniques, patient blood management (PBM) programs and a decreasing risk of transfusion transmitted infections with allogeneic blood.
-PBM is defined as “the timely application of evidence-based medical and surgical concepts designed to maintain haemoglobin concentration, optimise haemostasis and minimise blood loss in an effort to improve patient outcome”.4 Widespread use of PBM principles has resulted in an overall decrease in transfusion rates in several countries including Canada.5 For example, Canadian Blood Services distributed approximately 27 red blood cell units per 1,000 population in the 2016–2017 fiscal year, representing a steady decrease since 2009–2010 (32 units per 1,000 population).
+The reasons for the observed decrease in autologous blood component collection and use include a decreasing risk of transfusion-transmitted infections with allogeneic blood, decreasing blood loss with advances in surgical techniques, and increasing patient blood management (PBM) programs.
+PBM is defined as “the timely application of evidence-based medical and surgical concepts designed to maintain hemoglobin concentration, optimise hemostasis and minimise blood loss in an effort to improve patient outcome.”9 Widespread use of PBM principles has resulted in an overall decrease in transfusion rates in several countries, including Canada.10 For example, from its allogeneic inventory, Canadian Blood Services distributed approximately 19 red blood cell units per 1,000 population in the 2019–2020 fiscal year, representing a steady decrease since 2009–2010 (32 units per 1,000 population).11,12

 Eligibility for autologous donation

-The description below applies to autologous donations collected by blood operators in Canada (i.e. Canadian Blood Services or Héma-Québec).
+The process for determining eligibility for autologous donations, as described below, applies to collections by blood operators in Canada.
 Hospital-based collection sites may have different processes for determining eligibility.

 Physicians and surgeons refer potential autologous donors to the relevant blood operator.
-The request goes through an internal review process to determine if the patient meets the donor criteria.
+The request goes through an internal review process to determine if the patient meets the donor criteria as well as the evidence-based NAC recommendations2 for PAD eligibility.
 The final decision to proceed with the autologous donation is at the discretion of the medical director of the blood operator.

 Indications and contraindications

-PAD is most beneficial in procedures with substantial anticipated blood loss such as vascular and cardiothoracic surgery.
-Autologous collection should be considered only if the chance of requiring a transfusion exceeds 10%.
+Autologous collection should be considered in patients meeting the 2018 NAC recommendations only if the chance of requiring a transfusion exceeds 10%.
 Patients with low-risk surgeries that rarely require blood should not be considered for a PAD.
-The autologous donation process can result in donor complications at a rate as high as 12 times greater than with healthy volunteers.6 This is related to differences in the eligibility criteria for the autologous donation process.

 Absolute contraindications for autologous donation include: